Argumentative Essay Outline: 4 Types & Examples Explained

 6. What is the best way to write a strong conclusion?

-Example Ending: “By adopting stricter environmental policies, we can protect our planet for future generations while promoting sustainable growth.”
+Example Ending: “By adopting stricter environmental policies, we can protect the planet for future generations while supporting sustainable growth.”

 Conclusion